+ What is a repeater?

 And the reason for all of this is the damage these unlicensed repeaters do to the NZ mobile networks.
 These units are often cheap, do create interference, likely for you to get caught, and be prosecuted.
 So for further answers about this please see these two questions below.

 + Will you 'dob' me in if I think I have an unlicensed repeater and would like to discuss with you how I could make it a legal one or make it work better?

 No. We don't carry any legal powers to fine and prosecute you.
-We are also not going to go to Telecom, 2degrees, Vodafone and/or the MED and 'dob' you in as we are not employed to do this.
+We are also not going to go to Spark, 2Degrees, Vodafone, and/or the RSM and 'dob' you in as we are not employed to do this.
 We are more interested in helping you with advice on how we can make your repeater legal or even just make it work better to improve its performance (both for you in terms of coverage and also for mitigating interference to the NZ operators).
 As we don't sell illegal units we cannot be fined, so we feel everyone wins if we offer our free advice to you.
 It also helps us by selling our products that are legal and fit for service.

 + Why is a repeater illegal in NZ if it is not authorised?
 And what are the ways it can cause interferrence to other users?

 As we have mentioned in earlier questions, repeaters are illegal if they are not licensed as they can degrade the mobile networks for other people.
 Simply put, they emit interference which causes any or all of dropped calls, poor speech quality, low data speeds, and loss of coverage.
 This can mean unhappy customers for Spark, Vodafone and/or 2Degrees, and more importantly loss of revenue to them!